elizabethpurtell/reading-notes/text-editors.md

 **Code editors:** GitHubs Atom, MS- VS code, visual studio, NotePad++, Vim,Emacs, Nano, etc

 ### The Terminal- The command line interface (cli)

+#### What exactly is a command line/terminal?
+It's a way to directly request information from your computer by simply entering simple text commands/requests.
+It then responds to your request with simple text information.

-There are two types of file explorers- standard find files by point and click and using a terminal.
+#### There are two types of file explorers- standard find files by point and click or using a terminal.
 They each have similar tasks but using the *Terminal* can do so much more by using a command line.

 **File Explorer Tasks:**
 - Find files